MP Estate Planning UK

 Deed of Variation: Can You Change a Will After Death? – Tax Implications in the UK

-Dealing with the estate of a loved one can be a challenging task, especially when the will doesn’t quite align with the current needs of the family.
-We understand that circumstances can change, and the original will may not be as effective as it once was.
-Fortunately, beneficiaries have the option to make changes to the will after the person’s death through a specific legal instrument.
+Dealing with the estate of a loved one can be a challenging and emotional process, particularly when the will doesn’t properly reflect the current needs of the family.
+Circumstances change — children grow up, marriages break down, tax laws shift — and the original will may no longer achieve what the deceased would have wanted.
+Fortunately, under English and Welsh law, beneficiaries have the option to alter how the estate is distributed after the person’s death through a legal instrument known as a deed of variation.

-This flexibility in managing the estate can be particularly useful for reducing tax liabilities or providing for someone who was not included in the original will.
-We will explore how this legal instrument works and its implications in the UK, ensuring that families can make informed decisions about their estate planning.
+This flexibility can be particularly valuable for reducing inheritance tax (IHT) liabilities, providing for someone who was not included in the original will, or redirecting assets into a trust for vulnerable family members.
+We’ll explore exactly how a deed of variation works, who can use one, the strict time limits involved, and the tax implications you need to understand — ensuring that families can make informed decisions about their estate planning.

 Key Takeaways